Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Appendix B: Proofs

-Continuity of $I$ on $D$ implies continuity of $I^*$ on $B(\gww,\F)$, and monotonicity of $I$ similarly extends to $I^*$.
-Hence, under continuity, $I^*$ is linear by Proposition \ref{antimon.lin.cont}.
-Under monotonicity, $I^*$ is linear by Proposition \ref{ttmnoarbitrage} applied to the normalization of $I^*$ (dividing it by $I^*(1)$).
-Affinity of $I^*$ and $I$ follows. \noi {\sc Proof of Proposition \ref{ttmdeFinetti}.} EV directly implies the other conditions.
-We next assume the other conditions and derive EV.
-To derive am-additivity of the certainty equivalent (CE) functional (uniquely defined given that $\succcurlyeq$ coincides with $\geq$ on outcomes) , assume $X,Y$ antimonotonic.
-Then $X \sim \textnormal{CE}(X)$ implies $X+Y \sim \textnormal{CE}(X) + Y$ and $Y \sim \textnormal{CE}(Y)$ implies $Y + \textnormal{CE}(X) \sim \textnormal{CE}(Y) + \textnormal{CE}(X)$.
-By transitivity, $X+Y \sim \textnormal{CE}(X) + \textnormal{CE}(Y)$.
-Thus, CE is am-additive.
-Further, it is monotonic and normalized.
-By Proposition \ref{ttmnoarbitrage}, it is $\E_P$.
-It represents $\pp$. \noi {\sc Proof of Theorem \ref{theorem_charact_SEU_ind}.} That (iii) implies (i), and (i) implies (ii), is direct.
+That (iii) implies (i), and (i) implies (ii), is direct.
 We, therefore, assume (ii) and derive (iii).
 If all outcomes are indifferent then so are, by monotonicity, all acts and, hence, the result is trivial, with $U$ constant.
 So, we assume nontriviality.
-On the outcome set standard mixture independence axioms hold because antimonotonicity does not impose any restriction.
+On the outcome set standard mixture independence axioms hold because AC does not impose any restriction.
 By \cite{HM53}, there exists an affine representation on outcomes.
 We, until further notice, fix two outcomes $M \spp m$, and consider only acts $X$ with $M \pp X(\gw) \pp m$ for all $\gw$.
 By monotonicity and mixture continuity, for each such act there exists a $0 \leq p \leq 1$ such that $pM + (1-p)m \sim X$.
 By Theorem 4 of \cite{HM53}, $p$ is uniquely determined and represents preferences over acts.
 We denote it by $\textnormal{MP}(X)$, the {\it matching probability\/} of $X$.
-We next show that MP is an expectation representation for all acts.
+It can be taken as a certainty equivalent for each act.
+We next show that MP is an expectation representation for all acts (by, essentially, establishing Cauchy's equation for it).

 We write $p^{*} = pM + (1-p)m$ for all $p \in [0,1]$.
 The idea of the proof is to replace all outcomes by their equivalent $p^{*}$, which by monotonicity does not affect preference, and then by isomorphisms everything follows from preceding results.
 The switches between isomorphic spaces below involve some notational burden.